mjwhitta/artty/README.md

 ```
 if [[ -n $(command -v arTTY) ]]; then
-    compdef _gnu_generic arTTY
-    compdef _gnu_generic artty
+    compdef _gnu_generic art artty arTTY
     _arTTY_complete() {
         reply=($(arTTY -p --ls))
     }
-    compctl -K _arTTY_complete arTTY
-    compctl -K _arTTY_complete artty
+    compctl -K _arTTY_complete art artty arTTY
 fi
 ```

 ## Generating your own art

-ArTTY can generate source code for images so long as they are named properly.
+ArTTY can generate source code from images too.
+It will automatically determine the size, but you can specify a size manually by appending `_WIDTHxHEIGHT` to the filename.
+It uses the filename to name the art unless you manually specify one.
 It will then `require` any code in the `$HOME/.config/arTTY/art` directory.

 ### Examples

 ```
+$ arTTY -g my-art-name.png \
+    >$HOME/.config/arTTY/art/my_art_name.rb
 $ arTTY -g my-art-name_WIDTHxHEIGHT.png \
     >$HOME/.config/arTTY/art/my_art_name.rb
-$ arTTY -g some_image_WIDTHxHEIGHT.png my-art-name \
+$ arTTY -g some_image.png my-art-name \
     >$HOME/.config/arTTY/art/my_art_name.rb
 ```